lavenderlens/JAVA1-MAR24/Java-acronyms.md

 or, interchangeably,

 ### SDK
 Standard Development Kit

-compiles .java files into `.class` files
+Compiles .java files into `.class` files.

 ### JRE
-The Java runtime executable, java is part of the JRE, or Java Runtime Environment.
+The Java runtime executable, `java` is part of the JRE, or Java Runtime Environment.
 The JRE is platform-specific (Mac, Windows, Linux etc), runs class files by creating a JVM.

 ### JVM
-Java Virtual Machine
+Java Virtual Machine -
-every running script has its own JVM
+every running script has its own JVM.

 ### JIT
 The JVM uses JIT (Just In Time) interpretation